 Hours and hours on my Atari 2600 and Commodore 64 made me a geeky, ugly duckling outcast in junior high.
 But with two shrinks for parents, I’m so very well adjusted.
 To compensate for it all I got myself hired to program my high school’s class scheduling system.
 If I was going to be a reject, at least I wouldn’t have to wake up for early morning classes.

 Dabbling in founding a non-profit, a couple years at a building boutique consulting house, then a year at Nokia growing a new mobile media sharing service gave me a crash course in the joys and pains of start-ups and what a global company really is.
-Being a glutton for punishment I’m starting another publishing company with my wife in-between remodeling our house, selling my DeLorean (not really), and rehearsing ballets with my 6 year-old daughter (my schizophrenia manifests now as playing prince and dragon).
+Being a glutton for punishment I started another publishing company with my wife in-between remodeling another house, selling my DeLorean, and rehearsing ballets with my daughter (my schizophrenia manifests now as playing prince and dragon).

-My latest day job is back at Microsoft leading the 3-year mobile experience vision for Xbox Interactive Entertainment.
+Recently I returned to MS to bring Xbox to the mobile world on Windows Phone 7 and across platforms with Xbox SmartGlass.
+I got to lead the 3-year mobile experience vision for Xbox Interactive Entertainment.
 Mobile + Living Room Entertainment = SWOON!
 A decades-long passion for me with hacked touch remotes and franken-HTPCs.
-Yay!

 Linked In Profile